"With great power comes great responsibility."

 It's nice to see a spin-off for Agent Coulson from the Marvel films.
 Clark Gregg was able to take what could have been a small role and made Coulson as much a symbol of S.H.I.E.L.D. as Samuel L. Jackson's Nick Fury.
 Coulson is good at playing by government rules and working within the bureaucratic system, but he's also passionate about helping people, even those who may not seem as important as big-name superheroes like Iron Man.
 Television is, I think, the best format for a spin-off for Coulson's character, and I'm looking forward to seeing how his character develops this season (and finding out how S.H.I.E.L.D. brought him back from the dead).

-Page 2 of 2 - The pilot is a fun, briskly-paced hour of television, and I'm already planning on tuning in next week.
+The pilot is a fun, briskly-paced hour of television, and I'm already planning on tuning in next week.
 The consensus from many of the reviews I've read so far is that the pilot for "Agents of S.H.I.E.L.D." was "good" but fell just short of "great," though to be fair, I think that can be said about the pilots of most TV shows.
 The new characters may not immediately make as big an impression as Agent Coulson, but there's plenty of potential for interesting character development to occur, and this could build into a strong ensemble cast.
 Skye and Agent Ward in particular could become stand-out characters.

 It's challenging to meet viewers' "Avengers"-sized expectations on a TV budget, but I think the show will serve as a nice companion to the films.
 So far I like the mixture of superhero and espionage elements, and the show's themes of government control/surveillance and vigilante vs. official justice are certainly very timely.
 I hope the writers also keep that quirky, very Whedon-esque sense of humor, and I'd like to see them keep tying the show into the "Avengers" films.
 It would be great to see some cameos of superheroes or villains from the Marvel comics, and I'm keeping my fingers crossed for at least one Nick Fury appearance this season.